Alto Gállego

 View of Ibón de Sabocos near Panticosa.

 Alto Gállego (Aragonese: Alto Galligo) is a comarca located in the north of the autonomous community of Aragón, Spain.
 It occupies practically the entirety of the upper basin of the Río Gállego.

 Historically the comarca was a part of the area known as Jacetania, the original nucleus of the old county of Aragón.
 The historical territories integrated into that area were the Tena Valley, the lands surrounding Biescas, and the Serrablo.

-Today, Alto Gállego borders with the comarca of Jacetania to the West, the Sobrarbe to the East, the Hoya de Huesca to the South, France to the North.
+Today, Alto Gállego borders with the comarca of Jacetania to the West, the Sobrarbe to the East, the Hoya de Huesca to the South, and France to the North.